mgouzenko/micro-pp/docs/Design_Document.md

 }
 ```

 Within the callback function `hello`, the application programmer can choose to send a message back to the user.
 In this example we wish to send the string "hello world".
 That is all.
-Now when the program is run and the user
+Now, when the program run and the client acesses `www.example.com/hello`, "hello world" will appear in the browser.

 ##Routing